-I remember the first time I boarded the train out of Omaha several years ago thinking I was in for a unique experience.
+I remember the first time I boarded the train out of Omaha several years ago thinking I would have a unique experience.
 I was so right!
-Since then I've taken the Zephyr many times and each trip was an adventure.
+Since then, I've taken the California Zephyr several times, and each trip was an adventure.

 The sights through the Rocky Mountains are my favorite.
-The best views are from the viewing car as the train chugs through the mountains and goes through 43 tunnels carved into the mountains.
-You will travel over the Continental Divide, cruise alongside the Colorado River and travel through the red rock walls of Glenwood Canyon.
+Views are best from the viewing car when the train passes through 43 tunnels carved into the mountains.
+You'll cross the Continental Divide, cruise along the Colorado River, and travel through the red rock walls of Glenwood Canyon.

-On my first Zephyr trip I was sitting in the observation car talking with a retired couple from England as we were watching the whitewater rafters.
-Then, one rafter stood up, turned around and mooned the train.
-We chuckled as the countless rafters continued to moon the train.
-Laughter broke out in the car as others pointed too all the moons on the river!
+During my first Zephyr trip, I was sitting in the observation car, watching the whitewater rafters on the Colorado River with a retired couple from England.
+Then, one of the rafters stood up, turned around, dropped his pants and mooned the train.
+Laughter erupted in the car as everyone pointed to the moons on the river.

 Don’t Pet the Goats